 My name is Taylor Demonbreun, and I love to travel.

-I'm 22-years-old, from Tuscaloosa, Alabama (Roll Tide), and am about to graduate from Vanderbilt University with a double major in Economics and Public Policy.
+I'm 22-years-old, from Tuscaloosa, Alabama (Roll Tide), and just graduated in May of 2017 from Vanderbilt University in Nashville, Tennessee with a double major in Economics and Public Policy.
 I have spent my entire life, or at least the majority of the years that I can remember, as a student.
 From early on, I pushed myself to study and excel in school.
 In elementary and middle school I had to make all As (by my own standard) and in high school I had to make perfect grades and excel in extracurriculars to get into a top college.
 Once in college I had to continue to push myself to get good grades with difficult majors in order to get a great job.

 My fall semester of junior year of college was spent networking day-in and day-out in an attempt to gain a prestigious summer internship at an investment bank.
 If you ask my roommates, they will tell you that I was non-existent that entire semester.
 I sent hundreds of cold emails and spent days on informal interview calls.
 This all helped me to land my "dream internship".
 But to get there, I sacrificed many things that were important to me: friendships, grades, family, exercise, etc. To tell you the truth, I don't even know why I wanted the internship to begin with.
 It was prestigious, the pay was insane, and it was what everyone else seemed to be doing.
 While I don't regret the experience that I had, I do wish I had given more thought to what I really wanted to do before rushing into what was ultimately not a great career path for me.